Frequently asked questions:

 We can supply and install pH neutralising filters on the pressure side of your pump to raise pH as it goes into a dwelling if this is of concern. pH neutralising filters use a calcium carbonate of a certain grain size as a sacrificial media to raise pH (and hardness) slightly as water passess through.
 These filters require media top ups at 12 months intervals.

-No, a Tankliner can sit dry for extended periods awaiting rainfall.
+• No, our Tankliners can sit dry for extended periods awaiting rainfall.

 If you still have some water in the tank and the leak is from one or two single cracks on the tank, a small wedge of dry kindling driven into those cracks from the outside can buy you some time.